 Plane:

-The stadium has been built with a capacity of 52,888, but there is scope for this to be expanded by 10,000 in the future.
+The stadium has been built with a capacity of 52,888, but there is scope for this to be expanded by 10,000 in the future, should the club feel that it is necessary.
+This will likely be triggered if Everton find themselves back in a position where relegation isn’t even a consideration.

-Hill Dickinson Stadium will host matches at Euro 2028, and the wheels could be in motion to expand the capacity even in time for that tournament, especially with Everton currently having a number of fans on a waiting list for season tickets.
+The Hill Dickinson Stadium will host matches at Euro 2028, and the wheels could be in motion to expand the capacity in time for that tournament if all goes well on and off the pitch over the next couple of seasons.

 The most notable area of the stadium is the ultra-steep South Stand, which will seat 13,000 home supporters when it is fully operational next season.